darobin/politi.es/src/index.md

 If I have to, I will write it alone (very slowly).
 If you wish to help, however, you are more than welcome to contribute.
 The only required qualification is that you should care.
 No issue is too big or too small — just pick something that is dear to you.
-It's okay not to be an expert and just to outline that you see a problem (possibly for someone else to fix) by [filing an issue](https://github.com/darobin/politi.es/issues).
-If you have some text to contribute, just [go ahead](https://github.com/darobin/politi.es) (and if you don't know how that works, we'll figure something out).
+It’s okay not to be an expert and just to outline that you see a problem (possibly for someone else to fix) by [filing an issue](https://github.com/darobin/politi.es/issues).
+If you have some text to contribute, just [go ahead](https://github.com/darobin/politi.es) (and if you don’t know how that works, we’ll figure something out).

 We can fix this, and we will.